AdaCore/learn/content/courses/advanced-ada/chapters/statements.rst

        null;
     end Show_Return;

-Since Ada 2005, a notation called the :ada:`extended_return_statement`, which allows you to declare the result object and return it as part of one statement, is available.
+Since Ada 2005, a notation called the extended return statement is available: this allows you to declare the result object and return it as part of one statement.
 It looks like this:

 .. code:: ada run_button project=Courses.Advanced_Ada.Statements.Extended_Return